So someone saw your email in their inbox, clicked on it, and read it. Great, right?

 Allow your subscribers to reply to your emails.
 And don’t ignore their messages.
 Write back within a day or so.
 Engaging with your readers in this manner is super powerful.
 It’s how you begin to nurture relationships, build trust, and steadily move subscribers towards a sale.

-How to Get Your Leads to Take Action
+How to Get Your Leads to Click Through

-Now that you know why responses are an essential component of your email marketing strategy, here are some tips on getting your mailing list to take action.
+Now that you know why responses are an essential component of your email marketing strategy, here are some tips on getting your mailing list to take action and click through to your offer.

 Have a super signature.